sbr/taxonomy_usage/README.md

 # sbr_taxonomy_usage

-Usage of elements in the SBR taxonomy
+Exracts usage of elements in the SBR taxonomy into an sqlite3 database

+#Usage:

+./eeu.py path_to_sbr_au_folder